-SciCommers is a community of scientists and engineers that includes undergrads, graduate students, post docs and faculty interested in improving their science communication skills.
+SciCommers is a community of scientists and engineers that includes faculty, post docs, graduate students, and undergrads dedicated to engaging the public through better science communication.

 SciCommers offers several initiatives to help scientists and engineers connect with each other, develop science communication-related skills, and advance their careers.